 On the other hand, the full specification in Column (7) for the joint cross-section retains the significance of intermediary capital risk.
+Risk prices are presumably more precisely estimated in this larger sample given the increased number of portfolios and I find that intermediary capital is again a significant and positively priced risk factor for exchange rates at 2.3% per annum.
 The risk price of intermediary capital decreases in the level of significance, which I attribute to dilution due to the inclusion of the global market return, which is also significantly priced at 15.4% per annum.
-Given that non-durable consumption growth remains significantly priced, my results thus suggest that while financial intermediaries have the more robust pricing kernels, the risk embedded in consumption growth also plays a role, consistent with Lustig and Verdelhan (2007).
+Given that non-durable consumption growth remains significantly priced, my results thus suggest that while financial intermediaries have the more robust pricing kernels, the risk embedded in consumption growth also plays a role, consistent with Lustig and Verdelhan (2007) and intuition as one would expect real shocks to be relevant for a wider set of exchange rate risk premia.

 To visualize the effectiveness of intermediary capital in pricing the cross-sections of foreign exchange, Figures 4 and 5 display scatter plots of mean portfolio returns against intermediary capital betas.
 Figure 4 shows that the carry trade portfolios are monotonically increasing both in mean excess returns and intermediary capital betas, implying that the carry trade and forward premium puzzle may be explained through the lens of intermediary capital risk as it is apparent that higher interest rate currencies are precisely those that are more exposed to intermediary capital shocks.
-These currencies enjoy higher excess returns because their larger co-movement with intermediary capital leads to depreciations and losses when intermediary capital erodes, coinciding with times of high intermediary marginal utility that necessitate increased compensation and risk premia for downside risk.
+These currencies enjoy higher excess returns because their larger co-movement with intermediary capital leads to depreciations and losses when intermediary capital erodes, coinciding with times of high intermediary marginal utility that require increased compensation and risk premia for downside risk.